Contrarian Corpus

 Primary demands

-• Grant Elliott customary due diligence so it can potentially increase its offer
+• Grant basic customary due diligence so Elliott can potentially increase its offer

 • Engage in a strategic dialogue rather than remain standalone